simphotonics/stride/README.md

 (highlighted using a grey rectangle), we need to start the iteration at index 1.
 To move to the next element we have to use a step size, or **stride**, that is equal to the number of columns in the 2D-array.
+For more info, see the section on [storage layout](#storage-layout) below.

 ## Usage